peruskallio/gcdns/README.md

 Provided by [Mainio Tech](http://www.mainiotech.fi/).

+## Update November 2014

+As of November 2014, the [Google Cloud Developer Console](https://developers.google.com/console/help/new/) now also provides a UI for managing the records.
+Therefore, it is unlikely that this project will see any progress in the future.

+This will still be available here as a reference implementation or a way to import or export the records into the Cloud DNS platform as those features are not provided by the current version of the Developer Console DNS management UI.

 ## Features

 * Attaching projects from the Google API console to be managed with this software